HTML to PDF: A Quick Tutorial for C# .NET

 using IronPdf;

-// Configure JavaScript rendering for dynamic content
+// Configure JavaScript rendering for dynamic HTML content to PDF

 var renderer = new ChromePdfRenderer();